 =VLOOKUP($A3; $J$3:$M$19; E$1; 0)

-Again, do not forget to fix the range and corresponding search fields with a $ sign so that the formula works correctly and does not give an error when shifting the ranges.
+Again, don't forget to mark the range and corresponding search fields with a sign $ , so that the formula works correctly and does not give an error when shifting the ranges.